-1) Day Hours - If a work-related injury happens during the hours of 6 a.m. to 4:30 p.m., the employee must inform the immediate supervisor or employee should contact the immediate supervisor or Campus Security.
-The work-related injury should be reported to the supervisor and a written report of injury must be completed the next business day.
+Day Hours - If a work-related injury happens during the hours of 6 a.m. to 4:30 p.m., the employee must inform the immediate supervisor or Division Vice President.
+A written report of injury must be completed that day.